iterorganization/IMAS-Cpp/doc/doc_common/dev_guide.rst

 .. code-block:: text

-    al-dev/                 # Feel free to name this folder however you want ├── al-core/
+    imas-dev/                 # Feel free to name this folder however you want ├── IMAS-Core/            # IMAS-Core
-    ├── al-plugins/         # Optional
+    ├── IMAS-Core-Plugins/         # IMAS-Core-Plugins Optional
-    ├── al-cpp/
+    ├── IMAS-Cpp/         # IMAS-Cpp
-    └── data-dictionary/
+    └── IMAS-Data-Dictionary/

-Then, when you configure a project for building (see :ref:`Configuration`), you can consider following variables.
-``-D AL_DOWNLOAD_DEPENDENCIES=ON`` lets CMake fetch required IMAS-Core/IMAS-Data-Dictionary repositories automatically. ``-D AL_DOWNLOAD_DEPENDENCIES=OFF `` means dependencies must already be available locally or provided by the build environment. ``-D AL_DEVELOPMENT_LAYOUT=ON `` tells CMake to use sibling checkout folders, like ../IMAS-Core, for active development.
-If ``-D AL_DEVELOPMENT_LAYOUT=ON ``, the project automatically turns ``-D AL_DOWNLOAD_DEPENDENCIES`` OFF.
+Then, when you configure a project for building (see the Configuration section in the building and installation documentation), set the option ``-D AL_DEVELOPMENT_LAYOUT=ON``.
+Instead of fetching requirements from the GitHub repositories, CMake will now use the repositories as they are checked out in your development folders.
+This option automatically disables ``AL_DOWNLOAD_DEPENDENCIES``.

     When both ``AL_DEVELOPMENT_LAYOUT=OFF`` and ``AL_DOWNLOAD_DEPENDENCIES=OFF`` are
     used, CMake expects dependencies such as ``al-core`` to be available as installed